 Living in River West apartments puts you within a two-mile radius of Wicker Park, Old Town, Randolph Street’s restaurant row, the Mag Mile and Greek Town — not to mention the fabulous Chicago Riverwalk.
 With the best agents in the business, Downtown Apartment Company can help you find the most stylish River West apartments for rent.
 Speak to a leasing specialist today.

-River West Chicago apartments can bring surprising value.
-Some pet-friendly studios in amenity-rich developments go for less than $1,700 per month.
-Two-bedroom, two-bath luxury units are plentiful at around $3,500.
+Apartments for rent in River West in Chicago can bring surprising value.
+Some pet-friendly studios in amenity-rich developments go for $1,500 + per month.
+Two-bedroom, two-bath luxury units are plentiful at around $3,000 +.

-There is an adventurous sophistication available to residents of River West lofts in Chicago.
+There is an adventurous sophistication available to residents of River West apartments in Chicago.
 The community reflects a modern aesthetic set on industrial underpinnings.
-A most recent addition, the 23-story, $80 million Avenir residential development, features studio apartments with space-maximizing robotic furniture high above what used to be a parking lot.
+A most recent addition, The Westerly, affectionately referred to as “Hipster Highway” is conveniently situated close to the expressway and has generously sized bike lanes leading into downtown.

 Three major Chicago thoroughfares — Milwaukee Avenue, Grand Avenue and Division Street— frame the neighborhood, making transportation around the city easy.
 Plus, the Kennedy Expressway makes leaving all the commotion a snap.